Mathematical semantics of intuitionistic logic: What is intuitionistic logic?

 Now if we have a general method of solving all problems of the form $\bGamma\lor\neg\bGamma$, then in particular we have a general method of solving the problem $\bGamma_p\lor\neg\bGamma_p$ for all values of $p$.
 If the latter general method is interpreted as an {\it algorithm} (in the sense of Turing machines) with input $p$ (which is perfectly consistent with Kolmogorov's explanation of a general method), then such a general method would yield an algorithm deciding whether $G_p$ is isomorphic to $1$.
 But it is well-known that there exists no such algorithm. \footnote{The geometrically-minded reader might prefer the modification of this example based of S. P. Novikov's theorem (improving on an earlier result of A. A. Markov, Jr.), that for a certain sequence of finite simplicial complexes $K_1,K_2,\dots$ there exists no algorithm to decide, for any positive integer input $n$, whether $K_n$ is piecewise-linearly homeomorphic to the $5$-dimensional sphere (see \cite{CL}).} This shows that the principle of decidability is not valid under the clarified BHK interpretation:

-In \S\ref{Medvedev-Skvortsov} we will review a much more elementary example, which shows incidentally that it is not really necessary to interpret general methods constructively, as algorithms.
+In the next section (\S\ref{Medvedev-Skvortsov}) we will review a much more elementary example, which shows incidentally that it is not really necessary to interpret general methods constructively, as algorithms.

-Let us pause to note that we have {\it not} established validity, under the clarified BHK interpretation, of the negation of the principle of decidability.
-For that we would need a demonstration (=a general method to prove) that each problem of the form $\bGamma\lor\neg\bGamma$ has no solutions.
-But there exists no such demonstration, since, in fact, any problem of the form $(\bDelta\to\bDelta)\lor\neg(\bDelta\to\bDelta)$ does have a solution.
+Let us pause to note that we have {\it not} established validity, on the clarified BHK interpretation, of the negated principle of decidability, $\prin\neg\fm\gamma\lor\neg\fm\gamma$.
+For that we would need a solution of $\forall\Gamma\,\oc\neg\wn(\Gamma\lor\neg\Gamma)$, that is, a general proof (=a general method to prove) that each contentful problem of the form $\bGamma\lor\neg\bGamma$ has no solutions.
+But there exists no such general proof, since, in fact, any problem of the form $(\bDelta\to\bDelta)\lor\neg(\bDelta\to\bDelta)$ does have a solution.
 Thus we see, quite trivially, that on the clarified BHK interpretation.
 In fact, a stronger assertion turns out to hold:

-thus on the clarified BHK interpretation, there exists a demonstration (we will describe it explicitly in \S\ref{tautologies}, (\ref{not-not-LEM})) that for each problem $\bGamma$ there exists no proof that $\bGamma\lor\neg\bGamma$ has no solutions.
+thus on the clarified BHK interpretation, there exists a general proof (we will describe it explicitly in \S\ref{tautologies}, (\ref{not-not-LEM})) that for each problem $\bGamma$ there exists no proof that $\bGamma\lor\neg\bGamma$ has no solutions.
 Yet on the other hand, we have just seen a proof that the problem $\forall p\,(\bGamma_p\lor\neg\bGamma_p)$ has no solutions.
 In particular, our former argument works also to establish

 on the clarified BHK interpretation; this was originally observed by Brouwer, who presented ``counterexamples to the freedom from contradiction of the Multiple Principle of Excluded Middle of the second kind'' \cite{Br28}*{\S2}, and now is better known as independence of the Double Negation Shift principle (see \S\ref{shift}).